aporeto-inc/gaia/doc/documentation.md

 AssociatedTags are the list of tags attached to an entity.

-#### `authorizationClaimMappings (refList)`

-authorizationClaimMappings defines a list of mappings between incoming and HTTP headers.
-When these mappings are defined, the enforcer will copy the values of the claims to the corresponding HTTP headers.

 #### `authorizationType (enum)`

 AuthorizationType defines the user authorization type that should be used.